 - Improve ADA accessibility, pedestrian safety, and bicycle access;

 - Enhance entryway plantings and expand planting areas;

 - Reduce paved, impervious surfaces;

 - Renew and restore historic entranceway infrastructure, including walls and gates;

-- Protect and enhance of view sheds into and out of the Arboretum;
+- Protect and enhance view sheds into and out of the Arboretum; and

 - Improve way finding and interpretive signage.

-We anticipate construction of Phase I renovations beginning in 2024.
-Once complete, Phase I will greatly improve accessibility, landscape design, and visitor amenities at five important entrances.
+We anticipate construction of Poplar Gate renovation beginning in Fall 2024, with the renovation of additional Phase One entrances in subsequent years.
+Once complete, Phase One will greatly improve accessibility, landscape design, and visitor amenities at five important entrances.

 - In 2021, the Arboretum worked with Reed Hildebrand Associates to assess 16 existing Arboretum entrances around our perimeter.

 - In spring of 2022, the Arboretum partnered with Practice Landscape to develop a Request for Qualifications and Request for Proposals.
 We assessed submissions from eight leading landscape architecture firms before selecting and awarding the project to Michael Van Valkenburgh Associates, based in Cambridge, Massachusetts.

 - In October of 2022, we kicked off the conceptual design process for Phase One entrances.